ibm-cloud-docs/vpc/vsi_is_about_vpc.md

 ## Virtual Servers for VPC on POWER
 {: #about-power-vsi}

+The IBM Cloud Virtual Servers for VPC on POWER service is deprecated.
+As of 02 June 2020, you cannot provision new instances.
+Any instance that is still provisioned as of 02 September 2020 will be deleted.
+For more information, see the [End of Service Announcement for Virtual Servers for VPC on POWER](https://www.ibm.com/cloud/blog/announcements/end-of-service-announcement-for-virtual-servers-for-vpc-on-power).
+{:deprecated}

 Virtual server instances with an IBM POWER9 CPU run the Power Instruction Set Architecture (ISA) and Linux workloads.
 These systems provide up to 3 Gbps per vCPU, provide NVLink2 CPU-to-GPU connectivity for virtual server profiles with NVIDIA Tesla v100 GPUs (with 32 GB RAM per GPU), and natively run within your standard VPC.
 POWER-based instances that run within your VPC, share the same security groups, subnets, and storage as your x86-based instances.